djrrb/Python-for-Visual-Designers-Summer-2022/README.md

 ## Code from class

-A record of the scripts that we write in class:
+A record of the scripts that we write together in class.

 * Session 1 Code (coming soon)
 * Session 2 Code (coming soon)